-Pressure drop reduction in converging-diverging pipe, and flow behavior of solid nitrogen particles.
+Pressure drop reduction in converging-diverging pipe, and flow behavior of solid nitrogen particles

 Sindt et al. measured pressure drop during the slush hydrogen flow through a cryogenic valve .
 Pressure drop comparison was undertaken between slush hydrogen and liquid hydrogen having the same amount of volumetric flow through the partially opened valve, and reduced pressure drop was reported for the slush hydrogen.
 Also, during the slush hydrogen flow through the partially opened valve, unlike the case of a straight pipe, the amount of pressure drop reduction was found to rise with increased solid fraction, reaching a maximum of 23% at a solid fraction of 35-45 wt.%.
 While a partially opened valve can be considered structurally as a type of converging-diverging (C-D) pipe, neither the flow structure nor the reduction mechanism of slush hydrogen during pressure drop reduction in partially opened valve was reported.

 Experimental results are shown in the above figure for flow velocity and pressure drop in the C-D pipe .
-The solid line indicates the least squares approximation curve for liquid nitrogen while the solid line above 3.4 m/s represents the extrapolated approximation curve. the C-D pipe has an inner diameter D = 15 mm, a throat diameter d = 10 mm and a short constriction with a throat length of approximately 12 mm.
+The solid line indicates the least squares approximation curve for liquid nitrogen while the solid line above 3.4 m/s presents the extrapolated approximation curve. the C-D pipe has an inner diameter D = 15 mm, a throat diameter d = 10 mm and a short constriction with a throat length of approximately 12 mm.
 Pressure drop was measured over a total length of C-D and smooth circular pipes of 295 mm.
 Pressure drop for a smooth circular pipe using the Prandtl-Karman eq. is also shown.

-The figure below presents the relationship between the flow velocity and the pressure drop ratio r of slush nitrogen pressure drop to liquid nitrogen pressure drop .
+The figure below illustrates the relationship between the flow velocity and the pressure drop ratio r of slush nitrogen pressure drop to liquid nitrogen pressure drop .
 Here, the liquid nitrogen pressure drop obtained from the least squares approximation curve (including the extrapolation curve) for liquid nitrogen at the same flow velocity is used.
 At a flow velocity of approximately 1.5 m/s, the pressure drop reduction starts to become obviously apparent, with the amount of reduction increasing with increased flow velocity, reaching a maximum reduction of 50% in comparison with liquid nitrogen.
 The PIV method was employed to measure the velocity distribution of solid particles at the experimental points (a), (b), (c), (d), and (e) in the figure below.

 Looking at the difference in pressure drop ratio r attributable to the solid fraction at the same flow velocity, the pressure drop ratio is generally higher (i.e., the amount of reduction becomes less) in the case of a high solid fraction (20-30 wt.%) as compared to a medium solid fraction (10-20 wt.%).